Skip to main content

 PART ONE Chapter 1 – Marked indelibly A kiss goodbye, your twisted shell As rice grains and roses fall at your feet – My Chemical Romance, Drowning Lessons When they were 11 years old, twins Sajan and Raveena Thapa had moved from Rochdale to South Manchester, leaving behind their cousins, close friends and schoolmates so their father could start a new job as the headmaster of the local secondary school.
 The twins now looked back at their time in Rochdale with rose tinted glasses, the memories they had were of friends and of good times, but their parents Talwar and Garima Thapa remembered things slightly differently.
 A time marked indelibly by thinly veiled racism, a time of scraping by and a time of tension in a home built for 4 but holding 6.
 Talwar Singh Thapa and his four children, the eldest brother Shoorveer, daughter Katha and the young twins Raveena and Sajan had left their small and cramped home and moved into a much larger house in a town on the inner side of the ring...

-Chapter 2 - The Surviving Troll
+Chapter 4 - The Blonde Boy